rust-lang/book/second-edition/nostarch/chapter19.md

 ### Inference of Trait Object Lifetimes

-In Chapter 17, we learned about trait objects, consisting of a trait behind a reference, that allow us to use dynamic dispatch.
-We haven't yet discussed what happens if the type implementing the trait in the trait object has a lifetime of its own.
+In Chapter 17 in the “Using Trait Objects that Allow for Values of Different Types” section, we discussed trait objects, consisting of a trait behind a reference, that allow us to use dynamic dispatch.
+We haven’t yet discussed what happens if the type implementing the trait in the trait object has a lifetime of its own.
 Consider Listing 19-19, where we have a trait `Red` and a struct `Ball`. `Ball` holds a reference (and thus has a lifetime parameter) and also